Sher-Chowdhury/codingbee_docs/categories/kubernetes/02_hello_world/01_hello_world.md

 However if you open up a bash terminal on your macbook and tried these steps you'll find that neither of these commands will work at this stage.
 That's because you need to setup some networking inside your kubecluster to make your pod accessible by other pods in the kubecluster and/or make your pod externally accessible (e.g. from your macbook).
 We'll cover how to setup some quick-and-dirty networking in the next lesson.

-In the meantime there are some other tests you can perform, which is that you can still perform the above steps by running them from inside the container.
+In the meantime there are some more limited tests that you can still perform, that is that you still perform the nc+curl tests but from inside the container itself.
 To do that, you need to access your container's bash terminal.
 You can do that by using the exec command:

 ```bash
 $ kubectl exec -it pod-httpd -c cntr-httpd /bin/bash
 root@pod-httpd:/usr/local/apache2#
 ```

 This command is quite similar to the docker command.
-In case you want to access the bash terminal using the docker approach, then you can do that too, by sshing into the minikube vm.
-First you ssh into the minikube vm:
+In case you want to access the bash terminal using the docker approach, then you can do that too, by ssh'ing into the minikube vm:

 ```bash
 $ minikube ssh